 The conversion and redemption options embedded in the Exchange Notes qualify for derivative accounting under ASC 815-15 "Derivatives and Hedging".
-The fair value of the derivative liability resulted in a discount to the convertible note of \$180,611, making the carrying value of the note \$1,319,389.
-The carrying value of the convertible note will be accreted over the term of the convertible note, beginning in Q3 2018.
-Additionally, \$58,172 in debt issuance costs were capitalized and will be recognized over the term of the note.
+The fair value of the derivative liability at the date of issuance resulted in a discount to the Exchange Notes of \$180,611 which will be accreted over the term of the convertible note.
+Additionally, \$58,172 in debt issuance costs were capitalized and will be recognized over the term of the notes.
+During the three and nine months ended September 30, 2018, \$120,024 of the debt discount and issuance costs were recognized as interest expense.

-The value of the shares of the Company's common stock which were part of the exchange consideration were valued at a 5% discount to the June 29, 2018 closing price.
+The value of the shares of the Company's common stock which were part of the First Exchange consideration were valued at a 5% discount to the June 29, 2018 closing price.
 This amount is considered a marketability discount calculated based on an analysis of the leak out provision provided for in the exchange agreements.
 The key assumptions used in calculating the marketability discount were: